Facebook Messenger App Details:

 Sexting/Photo/Video Sharing – Messenger is no different than other messaging apps that encourage kids to share media (e.g., photos and videos) other than text.
 Make sure kids understand the immense risk that comes from sharing inappropriate media, which can lead to peer shaming, bullying, and legal issues related to child pornography.

 Web browsing – when web links are sent via Messenger, the receiver of the message doesn’t need to leave the Messenger app in order to browse the web.
-Unfortunately, while in the Messenger app, if using an iPhone, iPad or iPod Touch, the web browsing performed in Google, Bing or Yahoo while still in Messenger does not obey any “limit adult websites” settings that may have been set in the Content Restrictions.
+Even with Safari blocked on an iPhone, links can be followed.
+Unfortunately, while in the Messenger app, if using an iPhone, iPad or iPod Touch, the web browsing performed in Google, Bing or Yahoo while still in Messenger does not obey any content filtration system in place.

 Messenger Rooms – Up to 50 people can video chat for an unlimited amount of time.